l33tname/blog/_posts/2012-11-01-Our-new-Blog-is-Online.markdown

 writerLink: http://www.example.net
 ---

-# Our New Blog works
+# Our New Blog is online

-This is:
-1. really cool
-2. and funny
+Juppi